 If you have a bathtub tray, great.
 But if not, just about any chair should suffice as a stand for your computer, speaker, book, candles, incense and/or assortment of snacks and beverages.
 Make sure to also keep a clean hand towel nearby, so you can dry off your hands whenever necessary without having to get out of the tub.
 Now is also a good time to toss another towel in the dryer, so you can bundle up and get all cozy whenever you decide to get out.

 Step #4: Ready Your Food and Drink

 The classic shower (and bath) beer, the more recently popularized shower (and bath) orange — whatever you have a hankering for, get it prepared and put it on the chair you just set out (or better yet, ready yourself an icebox full of goodies).
-If you need ideas on what to grub on while soaking, check out our guide to the best bath snacks.
+If you need ideas on what to grub on while soaking, check out our guide to the best bath snacks (yes, we really wrote that).
 But if you want a sneak peek without having to click, Home Chef research and development lead Dave Padilla suggested, “I think a tropical fruit salad would really give you those vacation vibes, so you can pretend that your bathtub overlooks an exotic waterfall somewhere in the South Pacific.
 Worst case scenario: If it falls in the tub, you have a luxurious skin treatment.”
 Speaking of which…

 Step #5: Boost That Bath